COCPORN/OCore/README.md

 }
 ```

-There will be support for `ActionFilter`s.
-The
+There is support for running asynchronous action filters, although these are not currently compatible with the ASPNET Core interface.
+Look in `OCore.Http.Abstractions` for `IAsyncActionFilter.cs`.

 ### Service client